 Mountain Rescue in the U.K. is primarily provided by highly trained unpaid volunteers.
-We operate throughout the Northern area of The North York Moors National Park.
+We operate primarily throughout the northern area of The North York Moors National Park and surrounding areas.
 The Team can be called to work in other areas when requested by the Police or other Mountain Rescue Teams.

 Prospective members will need to be fit and healthy enough, to undertake physical tasks in all weather conditions.
-We expect all applicants to be competent hill walkers/climbers or mountaineers, with at least four to five years of quality hill experience and also having the equipment and skills to look after themselves on the Hill in all weathers.
+We expect all applicants to be competent hill walkers/climbers or mountaineers, usually with at least four to five years of quality hill experience and also having the equipment and skills to look after themselves outdoors in all weathers.

 During this assessment you should be able to prove to us that you have the ability to move competently over rough upland terrain, navigate using a map and compass to any given location and arrive in reasonable time and reasonable condition.

-In addition to acquiring technical rescue skills, a prospective member must realise that they will be joining a dedicated team of volunteers, where team-work is not simply an addition to the normal workload, but is an integral part of working with the team.
+In addition to acquiring technical search and rescue skills, a prospective member must realise that they will be joining a dedicated team of volunteers, where team-work is not simply an addition to the normal workload, but is an integral part of the role.

 Working in a volunteer Mountain Rescue Team is highly rewarding.